tbv001/viewmodeloffset/README.md

 - **Configurable Offsets:** Adjust the viewmodel position along all three axis (Right/Left, Up/Down, Forward/Backward) through the BepInEx configuration file.
 - **Smooth Transitions:** Offset changes are applied smoothly using lerp interpolation.
 - **Working ADS:** Automatically returns to the default offset when aiming down sights (ADS).
+- **Flipped Viewmodel:** Optional feature to flip the viewmodel to the left side of your screen.

 ## Installation